Frequently Asked Questions

 - What is the expected word count if my story is selected for publication.

 Published stories will range from 800 to 1200 words.

 Absolutely!
 In fact, we seek to publish stories of global interest to the choral community.
 If you have an amazing story that will touch the lives of others, we want to hear from you.

 - Do you accept stories from audience members who are not choral artists, but who have been changed by a concert experience?

 A resounding yes!
 Our performances would not be complete without the support and encouragement of our exceptional audiences.
 If you have an incredible story we should know about from your perspective as an audience member, we definitely want to receive it for consideration.

-May I quote text from my favorite choral work in my story or poem?
+May I quote text from my favorite choral work in my story?